 Some people twirl their hair, some people tap their feet, others crack their knuckles.
 Maybe it’s not something you do every day, but at some point, you have probably found yourself cracking your knuckles.
 There is no scientific evidence to explain why people do it; some say it’s a nervous habit, while others say it just feels good.

-In reality, when you “crack” your knuckles—you’re not actually cracking anything.
-You're actually doing more bursting than cracking.
-The popping noise you hear is caused by small bubbles bursting in your synovial fluid, a yolk-like substance that lubricates the areas between bones and reduces friction for ease of movement.
+When you “crack” your knuckles, you’re not actually cracking anything.
+You're doing more bursting than cracking.
+The popping noise you hear is caused by small bubbles bursting in your synovial fluid, a gel-like substance that lubricates joint spaces.
+Synovial fluid found between the bones in joint spaces reduces friction and allows for ease of movement.

-The sensation of cracking your fingers feels good because the stretching of the joint also stimulates nerve endings found along the fingers; joints can’t be cracked more than once within 15 minutes to a half hour, which is about how long it takes for those gasses to dissolve back into your synovial fluid.
+The sensation of cracking your fingers feels good because it stretches the joint and stimulates nerve endings found along the fingers.
+Joints usually cannot be cracked more than once within 15-30 minutes, which is about how long it takes for those gases to dissolve back into the synovial fluid.

-However, chronic knuckle-popping might lead to some hand discomfort, including swelling, reduced hand strength and even some finger or joint problems.
+However, chronic knuckle-cracking might lead to some hand discomfort, including swelling and reduced hand strength.

 Need a Hand Check Up?

-Ochsner Hand Center offers an integrated, comprehensive care team of specially-trained surgeons, physician assistants, nurses and occupational therapists who all work together to provide the best care and results for hand, wrist, elbow and shoulder ailments in both adults and children.
+Ochsner Hand Care Center offers an integrated, comprehensive care team of specially trained surgeons, physician assistants, nurses and occupational therapists who all work together to provide the best care and results for hand, wrist, elbow and shoulder ailments in both adults and children.